qlik-oss/core-website/docs/docs/conventions/api-strategy.md

 Our intention is to be fully transparent to our partners and customers.
 Therefore, we have launched
 [Qlik API Insights](https://api-insights.qlik.com/?_ga=2.240450371.1316921484.1517254575-1425872494.1511967817#/start-page).
-This is a tool that lets you see the changes to APIs for different Qlik Sense releases.
+This is a tool that lets you see API changes over time.
-It shows you if something has been added, updated, deprecated, or removed, from an API.
+Wit this tool, you can see when something has been added, updated, deprecated, or removed, from an API.
-It also lets you compare an API across product release versions.